Ursulavallejo/Find_My_SuperHero_Marvel/README.md

      - Full name.
      - Description (or “No description available” if the API returns an empty description).
      - A list of related comics, series, or events associated with the character.
-   - A “Back” button allows returning to the main cards page.

 4. **Search for Characters**